git2samus/easyparser-view/README.md

 ## installation

-after cloning the repo you need to initialize the submodule, within the `easyparser` directory run the following commands:
+after cloning the repo you need to initialize the submodule, to do that you need to run the following commands:

     git submodule init
     git submodule update